Waterfront Market: Operations

-The market holds the distinction of being the largest fish market in the Gulf Cooperation Council (GCC) with around 400 vendors selling their catches every day.
+The market holds the distinction of being the largest fish market in the Gulf Cooperation Council (GCC) with around 400 traders selling their catches every day.
 The market is open for 24 hours a day, with local fishermen unloading their catches at a dedicated facility within the market, and a live fish auction takes place between 11 pm and 6 am.
 As an attempt to promote the participation of small businesses and independent fishermen, small boats have been granted free entry to sell fish around the clock.
-The market was in the news for opening a dedicated dock for docking traditional fishing boats known as Dhows.
-Although the supermarket section of the market is usually closed at night, the fish, meat, spices etc. are available around the clock with temporary shutdowns for cleaning purposes.
+The market was in the news for opening a dedicated dock for docking traditional fishing boats known as dhows.
+The fish, meat, spices etc. are available around the clock with temporary shutdowns for cleaning purposes.
 Additional sections include a dairy and cheese zone, bakeries, coffee roasteries, and a growing number of specialty seafood dining concepts.
-The market was a crucial element in ensuring food security and controlling food inflation during the COVID-19 pandemic by providing fresh food products at an affordable price and thereby sustaining local food businesses and households.